 Author: Philipp Friedrich Hiller (1699-1769) Composer: Philip Paul Bliss, 1871 (1838-1876)

 1. Love, of all gifts, is the greatest Which the Spirit does bestow.
-Thought I had a voice like angels, Lacking love I truly know That I’d be a tinkling cymbal Or a wretched sounding brass; For although the sound were present, Lifeless through this world I’d pass.
+Though I had a voice like angels, Lacking love I truly know That I’d be a tinkling cymbal Or a wretched sounding brass; For although the sound were present, Lifeless through this world I’d pass.

 2. O, Thou Spirit which has given To me grace to seek my Lord, Teach me strive for love of Heaven And to love Thy precious word!
-Love has mercy and is patient; Hasty ways it does not own; Humbleness of mind is present; With true peace it has it’s home.
+Love has mercy and is patient; Hasty ways it does not own; Humbleness of mind is present; With true peace it has its home.

-3. Love is of a friendly nature, Does no selfish thought possess; Love is not a sin partaker, And is free form bitterness.
+3. Love is of a friendly nature, Does no selfish thought possess; Love is not a sin partaker, And is free from bitterness.
 Love is truthful, not deceitful, Does here ev’ry burden bear; And, enduring, is so fruitful In all trials joy to share.

 Special thanks to the Apostolic Christians who diligently labored to keep their rich musical heritage alive when most other denominations forsook it in the challenging battle of changing cultures.
 Thanks be to those souls who labored to write and compose this treasure of praise, many now only known to GOD!